 After researching color-blindness, I realized this would not be sufficient.
 Instead, I gave the protagonist, Dr. William Raven, a more sever eye disease (achromatopsia) that would only allow him to see the world in black-and-white.

-This decision also provided a thematic way for my protagonist’s assessment of his own encouters to be metaphorically distorted, which led me to the the twist that concluded the novel’s entire plot.
+This decision also provided a thematic way for my protagonist’s assessment of his own encounters to be metaphorically distorted, which led me to the twist that concluded the novel’s entire plot.

 Achromatopsia is a rare, bilateral inherited eye disease that results in reduced visual acuity and severe loss of color discrimination.